programming-hero-web-course-4/b10a8-gadget-heaven-safin33221/README.md

 - **Props**: Sharing data among components to create a cohesive user experience.

 ## 📊 Data Handling and Management
-- **Local Storage**: Used to store cart and wishlist data, allowing persistent state across user sessions without requiring a backend.
+- **Local Storage**: Used Local Storage to store cart and wishlist data.

 ## 🌟 Features
 1. **Interactive Cart and Wishlist**: Users can add or remove items in real time with data saved locally.